thoughtbot/testing-rails/book/types_of_tests/feature_specs/submitting_an_invalid_link.md

 **Teardown**

 During teardown, we clean-up after ourselves.
-This may involve reseting the database to it's pre-test state or resetting any modified global state.
+This may involve resetting the database to it's pre-test state or resetting any modified global state.
 This is usually handled by our test framework.